Preparing search index...

-Plugins and WebApps are available in the AppStore when they have been published to npm repository with the one or more of the following keywords in the package.json file:
+Plugins and WebApps are available in the AppStore when they have been published to the npm registry with one or more of the following keywords in package.json:

 "signalk-plugin-enabled-by-default": true

-To control the way your WebApp is displayed in the Admin UI add a signalk key with the following attributes:
+To control the way your plugin or WebApp is displayed in the AppStore, add a signalk key to your package.json.
+All fields are optional:

 "signalk": {